 MET Score Reports & Certificates

-Your MET score report, issued by Michigan Language Assessment, will be ready four weeks from the date we receive your test for scoring.
+Your MET score report, issued by Michigan Language Assessment, will be ready within two weeks of the date we receive your test for scoring.
 You will receive the score report from the test center where you took the test.
 Score reports must be picked up within six months of the date on which you took the test.
-The optional MET Certificate of Achievement includes the same information as the score report and professionally presents it for the purposes of display.

 Who should take the MET?